 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This historical mystery is a hardcover edition that was published by Picador Publishing on August 10, 2005 and has 342 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Maisie Dobbs, Birds of a Feather, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour
+Other books by this author which I have reviewed include Maisie Dobbs, Birds of a Feather, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour

 Third in the Maisie Dobbs historical mystery series revolving around Maisie, a detective using meditation and psychology to solve her cases.
 This story takes place over the summer of 1930 in England and France.